-- 1. Identify how the program identified, mitigated, and tracked ESOH hazards and associated risks using the methodology in MIL-STD 882D (and DoDI 5000.2) and progress made during the award period.
-Identify how ESOH risks and safety technology requirements are reviewed at program technical reviews and at the appropriate level of the program review process.
-How high and serious risks coordinated with the User Representative and formally accepted, and how they are presented at program reviews and fielding decisions. - 2.
+- 1. Identify how the program identified, mitigated, and tracked ESOH risks using the methodology in MIL-STD 882D (and DoDI 5000.2) and progress made during the award period.
+Identify how ESOH risks and technology requirements are reviewed at program technical reviews and at the appropriate level of the program review process.
+Discuss how high and serious risks are coordinated with the User Representative and formally accepted, and how they are presented at program reviews and fielding decisions. - 2.
 Did the program evaluate the system using the total systems approach to address potential risks which include: - a.
 All ESOH regulatory compliance requirements associated with the system throughout its life cycle, - b.
 Hazardous material use and hazardous waste generation; - c.
-Pollution (e.g. effluents, discharges, emissions, noise); - d.
+Pollution (i.e. effluents, discharges, emissions, noise); - d.
 Safety (including system safety, explosives safety, ionizing and non-ionizing radiation); - e.
-Human health (associated with exposure to chemical, physical, biological, or ergonomic hazards, etc.); and, - f.
-Environmental and occupational noise; and impacts to the natural environment? - 3.
-Describe key risk(s) identified, mitigations measures and level of success reducing the risk, User involvement in the process, and transferability within DoD. - 4.
+Human health (associated with exposure to chemical, physical, biological, or ergonomic hazards, etc.); - f.
+Environmental and occupational noise; and impacts to the natural environment; and - g.
+National Environmental Policy Act (NEPA) analysis and impacts on the physical environment as appropriate. - 3.
+Describe key risk(s) identified, mitigations measures and level of success reducing the risk, user involvement in the process, and transferability within DoD. - 4.
 Describe potential life cycle cost avoidance from design and/or process changes identified to mitigate system-related ESOH risks over the life cycle.